Cookie04CZ/GlyphRepair/README.md

  # Saving repaired document

 Predictably, this is done via Repair PDF button in the top left corner.
 Remember: you have to always map **all** glyphs in a font, otherwise the repair algorithm will skip it.
-That's why the repair menu displays list of all fonts again, with their mapping status indicated by colors.
+That's why the repair menu displays list of pages again, with their mapping status indicated by colors.
 The big Repair button will be green only if all fonts are 100% mapped.
-If it's orange, the program will repair only fonts that are green in the list.
+If it's orange, the program will repair only fonts XXXXXXXXXX

  **TBD**